 Third, our findings suggest that collective prospective sensemaking may result in, what we call, critical sensemaking outcomes: the fragmentation (rather than alignment) of meaning regarding a particular trend and based on that the perceived challenge to the incubator's legitimacy.
 While the involvement of stakeholders from the wider ecosystem of firms was intentional in order to explore 'Convergence' as a phenomenon, our analysis reveals that the fragmentation of meaning that emerged in phase 2 was also a result of the multiplicity of perspectives.
 Maitlis (2005) already highlights how such fragmentation might arise through multiple, individualistic accounts.
 However, while her study foregrounds the positive implication of fragmentation (the potential of new insights) the SBC case suggests that the fragmentation of meaning was an important trigger for the anticipation of legitimacy challenges.
+This is in line with Gephart et. al. (2010), who already highlight the relationship between sensemaking and legitimacy.
 Thus, the SBC case demonstrates that prospective sensemaking is an important political activity that allows an organisation to anticipate responses to uncertainty-driven change before a course of action becomes embedded to such an extent, that organisational legitimacy and thus the future of the organization are placed in doubt.